allegations0/foc/docs/update/readme_1_7.md

     - Choosing new pc in new game plus now allows choosing 3 slavers to retire with now, instead of 2
     - Starting slaver choice: 10 -> 12
     - Major fort expansion cost balance adjustments again.
-    - Library is now a prerequisite for grand hall, and decrease its price to 5000g
+    - Library is now a prerequisite for great hall, and decrease its price to 5000g
     - Updated Prince of Cups slave order to be more lucrative and fix text issues. (thanks to Matthew Lang)
     - Rec wing pimp rework: number of pimps down from 5 to 3, profit per pimp increased slightly, capped at three slaves each
     - Rivalry and friendship bonus now always active whenever both are slavers, but toned down by 20%.